DannieBGoode/summit-advisors/_en_posts/2023-12-29-other-advantages-of-being-a-tax-resident-in-andorra-tax-free.md

 * Stamp the DER or electronic form at the Spanish Customs at the border with Andorra.

 Once the document has been stamped and crossed the border, depending on the establishment where the item was purchased, they will request confirmation to verify that the exportation has taken place and process the tax refund for the user.
 As of today, it operates automatically, and upon stamping the document at customs, the refund is processed automatically.

+#### How much time do I have to do the Tax Free?

+You need to stamp the document within three months following the purchase.

 #### Once the Tax Free refund process is completed, do I have any obligations with Andorra?